ProctorU/storm/README.md

 ## Credits

-Squint is maintained and funded by [ProctorU](https://twitter.com/ProctorU).
+Storm is maintained and funded by [ProctorU](https://twitter.com/ProctorU).

 <br>